bsmeding/bsmeding.github.io/docs/blog/posts/2024/2024-11-15-netdata-monitoring-system.md

 2. **Explore Metrics:** Click through the charts for CPU, memory, disk, network, containers, and more.
 3. **Set Up Alerts:** Netdata comes with built-in alerting.
 Configure notifications in `/etc/netdata/health_alarm_notify.conf`.
 4. **Add More Nodes:** Use [Netdata Cloud](https://app.netdata.cloud/) (free tier available) to monitor multiple systems from a single dashboard.
+   - **Note:** To use the Netdata Cloud dashboard, you need to create an online *space* (organization) in Netdata Cloud and link your nodes to it.
+This lets you manage and view all your systems in one place, invite team members, and access advanced features.
+[See the official guide](https://learn.netdata.cloud/docs/cloud/spaces/).

 ---